-It can be hard to determine whether you will make a perfect fit for your next job, career path and all that.
+It can be hard to determine whether you will make a perfect fit for your next job, career path, and all that.
 A lot of things come to play here but I will state three important tips I hope will help you.

 First, you should have interest and passion.
-Secondly, look for companies you will love to work at and be sure that your values and belief align with theirs.
+Secondly, look for companies you will love to work at and be sure that your values and beliefs align with theirs.
 Lastly, work towards changing your career if that is what you want.
 So act as soon as possible.

-I know how difficult it can be to make a life-changing decision because I have gone through that road.
+I know how difficult it can be to make a life-changing decision because I have gone down that road.
 Remember your end goal.
 If you ever made any other excuse not listed, please feel free to share in the comment section.